 Recommended Practice: Order a respondent to turn over all firearms and weapons to the deputy or police officer at the time of service.
 Example #1: "It is further ordered that law enforcement (sheriff or police department) shall take and maintain possession of firearm(s) that are in the possession of the Respondent until the expiration of this Order.
-Detailed description of firearm(s) and location:

-Example #2

-"Further: The Respondent is to immediately surrender to law enforcement any weapons owned by Respondent or in the actual or constructive possession of the Respondent regardless of ownership of the same.
+Detailed description of firearm(s) and location: Example #2 "Further: The Respondent is to immediately surrender to law enforcement any weapons owned by Respondent or in the actual or constructive possession of the Respondent regardless of ownership of the same.
 Failure of the Respondent to surrender such weapons will authorize law enforcement to arrest and incarcerate without bond the Respondent until further order of the court.
 Based upon the evidence presented to the court, this term and condition of this Order authorizes law enforcement to search the Respondent or any area under the control of the Respondent for the sole purpose of locating and taking custody of weapons.
 Upon seizing and taking custody of weapons, law enforcement is ordered to surrender said weapons to the property and evidence officer of the County Sheriff Department whereupon it is ordered that said weapons be held and stored under the above-captioned and numbered case until further order of this court."
 An alternative to ordering firearm restrictions in all cases is to inquire about past use or threat of use prior to ordering restrictions.
 Recommended Practice: Revise the form Petition for Family Violence Protective Order to request information from the Petitioner about the threat, or use, of firearms in current or past acts of domestic violence (questions 4 and 5), as well as whether the Petitioner believes the Respondent has access to firearms (with space to describe types and typical locations).
 When the judge at the ex parte hearing reviews the Petition and speaks to the Petitioner, if the threat, use or possession of firearms are indicated, the judge should request additional information from the Petitioner.
-The judge's inquiry could include questions to acquire knowledge regarding:

-- the extent of past violence - whether other lethality indicators are present - other information helpful to understand the safety needs of the Petitioner and/or children - whether the Respondent is on probation or parole (possible avenue for surrender of firearms)
+The judge's inquiry could include questions to acquire knowledge regarding: • the extent of past violence • whether other lethality indicators are present • other information helpful to understand the safety needs of the Petitioner and/or children • whether the Respondent is on probation or parole (possible avenue for surrender of firearms) Example: On or about, Respondent committed the following acts of 4. family violence against Petitioner and/or the minor child/ren:

-Example: (Used in Athens-Clarke County)

-4. On or about, Respondent committed the following acts of family violence against Petitioner and/or the minor child/ren:

-- \Box Use or threat of the use of a firearm was involved in this/these incident(s). - \Box No use or threat of the use of a firearm was involved in this/these incident(s).

-\Box Petitioner does not wish to confirm or deny the use or threat of use of firearms.

-Petitioner is in reasonable fear for Petitioner's own safety and/or the safety of the minor child/ren.

-- 5. At other times Respondent has committed other such acts, including but not limited to (approximate dates and what happened): - \Box Use or threat of the use of a firearm was involved in this/these incident(s). - \Box No use or threat of the use of a firearm was involved in this/these incident(s).

-$\hfill\square$ Petitioner does not wish to confirm or deny the use or threat of use of firearms.
+Use or threat of the use of a firearm was involved in this/these incident(s).
+No use or threat of the use of a firearm was involved in this/these incident(s) □ fireai Petitioner does not wish to confirm or deny the use or threat of use orms. oner is in reasonable fear for Petitioner's own safety and/or the safety of the r child/ren. r child/feli. her times Respondent has committed other such acts, including but not limited her times Respondent has committed other such acts, including but not limited to (ap her times Respondent has committed other such acts, including but not limited opproximate dates and what happened):